de-saurabh/de-saurabh/README.md

 ![](https://komarev.com/ghpvc/?username=de-saurabh&style=flat-square)

 ### - Work history :
+- ✨ As a software engineer iii at Storable
-- ✨ As a backend dev for an awesome EdTech company known as Surreal Technologies (Nov 2019 - Current)
+- ✨ As a backend lead for an awesome EdTech company known as Surreal Technologies (Nov 2019 - Jan 2025)
 - ✨ As a cyber security consultant for PwC India (Jan 2019 - Oct 2019)
 - ✨ As a automation engineer intern for Oracle (Jul 2018 - Jan 2019)